Rules of the competition 2023

 - The winners must perform for free at the laureates’s concert.

-- The Organization reserves the Radio and TV broadcasting rights of the competition without compensation to candidates.
+- The Organization reserves the Radio and TV broadcasting rights of the competition without compensation to participants.

 - The Organization reserves the right to use photos and videos taken during the competition at the end of promoting its actual and future events, and publish them on its website or social networks.